mokbeili/medical-billing/mobile-app/ENVIRONMENT_VARIABLES.md

 ## Overview

-The app now supports loading AWS Textract credentials from environment variables, with AsyncStorage as a fallback for user-configured credentials.
-This allows for easier deployment and configuration management.
+The app loads AWS Textract credentials from environment variables.
+This allows for easier deployment and configuration management without requiring manual setup in the app.

 ## Setup Instructions